AllThingsSmitty/css-protips/README.md

 ### Percent Height

-For apply a flexible height (in percent) to a element in HTML, you need that a parent element element have a **fixed** height, something like:
+For apply a flexible height (in percent) to a element in HTML, you need that a parent element have a **fixed** height, something like:

 ```css
 .my-outer-element {